 Cherry Blossoms: The Sakura Dragon was released in late April, to correspond with sakura-zensen.
 It was available until early May.

-Color-Coded Elements: Each element has its own color: green for Plant, red for Fire, brown for Earth, light blue for Cold, yellow for Lightning, blue for Water, purple for Air, and orange for Metal.
+Color-Coded Elements: Each element has its own color: green for Plant, red for Fire, brown for Earth, light blue for Cold, yellow for Lightning, blue for Water, purple for Air, orange for Metal, light yellow/white for Light, and dark purple/black for Dark.
 All of the basic element dragons come in these colors, save for the Air Dragon, which is dark blue and cyan.
 This also allows players to identify what kind of egg they have.
 The primary color scheme of hybrid dragon eggs corresponds with its main element and the pattern on the egg corresponds with its secondary element.
 For example: Lava, a Fire/Earth hybrid has a red egg decorated with small stone chips.

 Elemental Rock-Paper-Scissors: Most elements have a opposite, which they cannot be bred with (fire and cold, or earth and air, for example), unless you create a hybrid first.
 They will also be affected negatively by the Boost item for their opposite element.